-Boris Johnson under pressure as a scandal threatens to break Britain's lockdown
+Boris Johnson refuses to sack Dominic Cummings, as a growing scandal threatens to wreck Britain's lockdown

 And concerns have been raised that the government's defense of Cummings' behavior has given implicit permission to the public to interpret the lockdown rules however they see fit.

 "There cannot be one rule for Dominic Cummings and another for the British people," the opposition Labour Party said in a statement.
-"What worries me most is that some of the most senior politicians in the government have spent the weekend undermining laws and public health messaging designed to protect the public in the pandemic.
-All to defend their friend," its shadow Justice Secretary David Lammy added.

-Johnson himself remained quiet over the weekend, declining to make any public appearances or statements about Cummings -- but he is certain to face questions in the coming days.

 On Thursday the Prime Minister was forced into his first major policy U-turn since winning a sizable majority in December's general election, agreeing to scrap a heavily criticized fee that overseas NHS and health care workers were forced to pay while simultaneously working on the front lines of the country's coronavirus battle.